nextcloud/documentation/admin_manual/installation/nginx.rst

           # Remove X-Powered-By, which is an information leak
           fastcgi_hide_header X-Powered-By;

-          # Path to the root of your installation
-          # Notice that this is an `alias` directive, not a `root` directive
-          alias /var/www/nextcloud;

           # Specify how to handle directories -- specifying `/nextcloud/index.php$request_uri`
           # here as the fallback means that Nginx always exhibits the desired behaviour